 Nothing to report.

-Ron (VE1 BBB) reported that the morning Wake Up net was going good.
-Brad (VE1 ZX) said 15 repeaters had been in use that morning.
+Ron (VE1 BBB) reported that the morning Wake Up net was going well, with between 35 and 40 check-ins each morning.
+Brad (VE1 ZX) said the IRG was being used, including St.Stephen.

 Nothing to report.